cavalryjim/agilephd_blog/content/posts/llm_langchain_revisited.md

 ### Udated Version

-Here is the updated script trying to accomplish stated objects:
+Here is the updated script trying to accomplish stated objectives:

 ```python
 import os